Aircraft Rental Rules: Licensed Pilot Flying Member

 Where applicable a basic survival equipment kit is available from the RFC upon request.
-It is the responsibility of the Flying Member acting as pilot-in-command to comply with the survival equipment requirements and regulations.
+It is the responsibility of the pilot-in-command to comply with the survival equipment requirements and regulations.
+CARs 602.61

 6. Hand Prop Starts Prohibited

-No Flying Member shall cause an RFC aircraft to be started by the propeller hand swing method unless the person conducting the propeller swing is qualified to carry out the start in that manner and the propeller hand swing start is approved by the General Manager.
+Starting of RFC aircraft by the propeller hand swing method is prohibited unless the person conducting the propeller swing start is qualified to carry out the start in that manner and the propeller hand swing start is approved by the General Manager.

 7. Aerobatic Maneuvers Prohibited

-Maneuvers considered to fall under the “aerobatic” category are strictly prohibited.
+Maneuvers considered to fall under the “aerobatic” category are prohibited.

-The Flying Member acting as pilot-in-command shall record any defects regarding the aircraft in the aircraft journey logbook.
-In consultation with a staff member of the RFC the Flying Member shall defer the defect or ground the aircraft for maintenance.
+The pilot-in-command shall record any defects regarding the aircraft in the aircraft journey logbook.
+In the consultation with an RFC staff member a defect may be deferred or may cause the aircraft to be grounded for maintenance.

 9. Reporting of Incidents During the Conduct of Flight

-The Flying Member shall report to the RFC all incidents occurring during a flight.
+Any and all incidents occurring during a flight shall be reported to the RFC.
 An incident may include but is not restricted to:

 10. Low Flying Prohibited